 Sylius is an excellent tool for modern eCommerce projects.
 Nowadays, eCommerce has changed since the date other popular solutions were developed, and its flexibility is its attitude to become the one we would love to work with in the future.

 Let’s go back to the motor word for a second.
 Imagine you are an engineer and you’re having a Fiat Panda and want to have a Maserati GranTurismo.
 Would you like to try transforming Fiat into the Maserati or get the right tools, materials, and build it from scratch in an enjoyable way?
 Trying to change Panda into a sports car wouldn’t probably end the way you expect it unless you expect it to fail.

 But why would you like to have a Maserati?
 Maybe you’re ok with your small practical car, and hey, there’s nothing wrong with it.
 See the point?

 So here’s the key thing:

-("rapid" != "quick") && "rapid" == "fast".
-From the developer’s point of view, for me, Sylius was the best option and now I can sleep being calm and ready for my business to grow.
+From the developer’s point of view, for me, Sylius was the best option, and now I can sleep being calm and ready for my business to grow.
 From the business perspective, giving so much trust to Sylius was risky, but it was worth it.
-I’m now building two brands on top of this technology and I’m sure this was the right choice my employees, clients and I enjoy now.
+I’m now building two brands on top of this technology, and I’m sure this was the right choice for my employees, clients, and I enjoy it now.